fievelk/binance-klines/README.md

-# README
+# BinanceKlines

-## Binance Downloader

-Binance Downloader is a CLI tool and Python library used to download historical OHLCV klines from Binance.
-It works asynchronously to download data from multiple symbols concurrently.
+BinanceKlines downloader is a CLI tool and Python library used to download OHLCV k-lines from Binance.
+It works asynchronously to download candlestick market data from multiple symbols concurrently.

 ### Prerequisites